MicrosoftDocs/dynamics365smb-docs/financials/ui-experiences.md

 | **Essential** |Shows all actions and fields for all common business functionality.|

 > [!NOTE]
 > With the Sandbox option, you can select the **Advanced** experience, which gives access to all possible business functionality, including Manufacturing and Service Management.
-For more information, see [How to: Create a Sandbox Environment](across-how-create-sandbox-environment.md).
+For more information, see [Create a Sandbox Environment](across-how-create-sandbox-environment.md).

 ## See also
 [Creating New Companies](about-new-company.md)